This Clay Kindness Flowers Craft is a lovely way to spread kindness this year. With the step-by-step tutorial, these are fun to make!

 February 17th is National Random Acts of Kindness Day.
 This calls for a special project.
 I love to stick darling little picks into plants, candy jars and on cards so decided to get out my Sculpey Bake Shop clay and whip up a batch of Random Acts of Kindness Flowers.
 I love these kinds of projects because they always come out so cheerful and happy.
 Bake Shop clay is so simple to work with.
 While it is often times meant for kids to use, I love it too because it is easy to condition and mold.
 This post is sponsored by Sculpey but the ideas and opinions are my own.

-What will you need to make Random Acts of Kindness Flowers
+What will you need to make this Clay Kindness Flowers Craft:

 - Sculpey Bake Shop Clay